This recipe is safe for Coumadin (warfarin) users.

 I loved Campbell's Bean with Bacon Soup when I was growing up.
 Thick and creamy, it had a great balance of sweet and savory flavors with a creamy bean broth.
 It is, however, not all that great for you.

-The Nutrition Facts box shows that a half cup serving is 160 calories, 3 grams of fat and a whopping 860 mg of sodium.
-First off, a half cup?
+The Nutrition Facts box shows that a 1 cup serving (as cooked - the product is condensed) is 170 calories, 3 grams of fat and a whopping 870 mg of sodium.
+First off, a can of soup makes 2.5 servings?
 Really?
-No one eats a half cup of soup, so that is just silly.
-So a more realistic 1 cup of soup brings this in at 1,720 mg of sodium.
+That means once you've added the water it makes 22.5 ounces: a serving is 9 ounces, or just over 1 cup.
+No one eats a single cup of soup so that is just silly.

-This can, of course, be made healthier very easily.
-It has good stuff.
-Beans and bacon.
-“Bacon?” you say.
+It's easy to make this soup healthier.
+It already contains great ingredients: beans and bacon.
 Yes, bacon.
-It takes very little for great flavor and adds the umami flavor with good saltiness too.
-The more realistic serving of 1 cup comes in at 263 calories and only 348 mg of sodium.
+It takes very little bacon to give the soup great umami flavor with good saltiness, too.
+The more realistic serving of 2 cups comes in at 263 calories and only 330mg of sodium.
 Head to head with the Campbell's there is no comparison: homemade wins hands down.

-Makes great leftovers and keeps well for 3-4 days in the refrigerator.
+This recipe can easily be multiplied, makes great leftovers, and keeps well for 3-4 days in the refrigerator.

-Place a large sauce pan over high heat.
+Place a large sauce pan over medium high heat.

 Add the onion and cook for about 2 minutes.
 Stir frequently.